namnguyen21/namnguyen/posts/next-js-blog-deployed-on-netlify-3-integrating-netlifycms.md

 Let's break that down:

 1. The `backend` tells NetlifyCMS which backend protocol to follow.
 Since we're using Github in this example, it will use a provided "git gateway" API and modify changes to the master branch.
 2. The `media_folder` designates a directory location to store media, such as images.
 It is important to know that this is relative to the root of your entire project.
-You can change the `images` directory to anything you wish or even create a subdirectory - if it doesn't already exist, it will be created.
+You can change the "images" directory to anything you wish or even create a subdirectory - if it doesn't already exist, it will be created.
 Since this is a Next application, you'll want for it to be in the "public" directory, however.
 3. The `public_folder` will tell NetlifyCMS how to link to your media.
 That is, let's say you wish to include an image in your article; NetlifyCMS needs to know how to create an accurate url to link the image.
 Important: this is relative to your "/public" directory and the beginning "/" is necessary.
 In the example above, images will have the url of "yourwebsite.com/images/image1.png."

 ### Adding Collections to Your CMS